schowdhuri/uport-devdocs/markdown/docs/guides/RequestCredentials.md

 # Requesting Credentials

 Credentials are cryptographically signed messages containing information about a subject identity.
-They can be used by a decentralized system to authenticate users and enable interactions with data they control. uPort connect provides convenient functions that allow your app to request credentials from a user's uPort mobile app and handle the response.
+They can be used by a decentralized system to authenticate users and enable interactions with data they control. uPort Connect provides convenient functions that allow your app to request credentials from a user's uPort mobile app and handle the response.

 ## Authenticating a user

 A user can be authenticated by issuing a request for their identity calling the `requestDisclosure` method of a `uport-connect` instance.
 By default, this request will be displayed as a link that attempts to open the uPort app if your app is accessed through a mobile client.
 On non-mobile clients, the request will be displayed as a QR code that can be scanned by a uPort mobile app.
 To learn more about how messages are passed between your app and a uPort client, check out [uport-transports](https://github.com/uport-project/uport-transports)

+Additionally, to help manage the multiple requests and responses that your flow may require, each request requires a string identifier, which is then used to fetch the proper response.
+Each type of request has its own default id, which can be changed by passing a string as the second argument to the request.
+For more details, see the uport-connect [reference](/uport-connect/reference/index.md).

 ```js
 // calling with no args requests the user's identity by default